 In most cases the fees are regulated by the government, which means not only that you cannot negotiate with a notaire, but it also prevents competition between them for business.

 Some fees are very reasonable, such as those in connection with preparation of a will and a change of marriage contract.

 Nevertheless, with many charges based on a percentage of the transaction value, the fees can quickly mount up, such as those in connection making a gift or those in relation to successions.

 Given that the level of remuneration for some work is meagre, there is obviously the temptation to give less time to minor operations and to focus instead on the most lucrative instructions.

 Not only are many of the fees scales high, but the rules that are used to determine which fee scale applies, and the algorithms then used to work them out, are probably only fully understood by the notaires themselves.

 That can sometimes mean clients paying over the odds for unnecessary procedures, such as those in connection with marriage contracts.
-There seems to be a huge divergence in the way notaires calculate the fee payable and many international couples have substantially overpaid for the process.
+There seems to be a huge divergence in the way notaires calculate the fee payable for such contracts and many international couples have substantially overpaid for the process.